-Project emissions from this source are considered negligible, because the AWMS installed as the project activity will not result in significant increase in energy consumption.
-The combined electricity consumption of the electric pumps and the gas compressors for each farm is approximately 0.8 MWh per year.
+For the ex-ante estimations, project emissions from this source are considered negligible, because the AWMS installed as the project activity is not expected to result in significant increase in energy consumption.
+The combined electricity consumption of the electric pumps and the gas compressors for each farm is estimated as 0.8 MWh per year.
+During the crediting period, however, the amount of electricity used by the project activity shall be monitored as described in Section B.7.
+Emission from this source shall be calculated during the crediting period as per guidance of the approved methodology AMS.I-D (Grid connected renewable electricity generation), version 13.